-As part of this task, the Actuarial Function assesses in particular the consistency between the underwriting policy and the risk profile and risk appetite of the company, including with respect to the sustainability risks (i.e. ESG-factors); the adequacy of product pricing; the assumptions used to calculate the future profitability of the products to which the underwriting policy relates and the main risks determining the profitability of the business.
+As part of this task, the Actuarial Function assesses in particular the consistency between the underwriting policy and the risk profile and risk appetite of the company, including with respect to the sustainability risks; the adequacy of product pricing; the assumptions used to calculate the future profitability of the products to which the underwriting policy relates and the main risks determining the profitability of the business.

-- Expressing an opinion on the adequacy of reinsurance arrangements considering the company's risk profile and underwriting policy, the credit rating of the reinsurers, the expected cover under stress scenarios in relation to the underwriting policy and the calculation of the best estimate of the amounts recoverable from reinsurance contracts and special purpose vehicles. - Contributing to the effective implementation of the risk management system on the ORSA with respect to the modelling of the risks and the assessment of the ORSA by acquiring input on the question of whether the company permanently complies with the requirements for the calculation of the technical provisions and establishing the potential risks arising from uncertainties relating to this calculation. - According to the article 59 of the Belgian Solvency II Law, providing an opinion on Profit Sharing and Rebate Policy as well as on compliance with the legislation and regulations on the matter which consists in explaining that: - o the amount of the profit-sharing is in line with the policy drawn up in writing and approved by the statutory governing body; - correct account was taken of this written policy in the calculation of the best estimate. - Reporting to the Board of Directors, Executive Committee, the ERGO Group Actuarial Function and Supervisory Authority on the Actuarial Function Activities.
+- Expressing an opinion on the adequacy of reinsurance arrangements considering the company's risk profile and underwriting policy, the credit rating of the reinsurers, the expected cover under stress scenarios in relation to the underwriting policy and the calculation of the best estimate of the amounts recoverable from reinsurance contracts and special purpose vehicles. - Contributing to the effective implementation of the risk management system on the ORSA with respect to the modelling of the risks and the assessment of the ORSA by acquiring input on the question of whether the company permanently complies with the requirements for the calculation of the technical provisions and establishing the potential risks arising from uncertainties relating to this calculation. - According to the article 59 of the Belgian Solvency II Law, providing an opinion on Profit Sharing and Rebate Policy as well as on compliance with the legislation and regulations on the matter which consists in explaining that: - o the amount of the profit-sharing is in line with the policy drawn up in writing and approved by the statutory governing body.